2017 Work Weekend Policies and Guidelines

 See below for details; basically:

-- 24 & 25 June: Camps in new areas can clear and erect infrastructure.
+- 30 June and 1st July: Camps in new areas can clear and erect infrastructure.

 No one may work on Theme Camp sites this weekend, because art and theme camp placement has not yet occurred.
 Come prepared to work on communal tasks, such as stick gathering for the Bug, and setting up structures, such as the Sanctuary shelter.